 RTG holds a majority stake (90%) in the high-grade Chanach Gold and Copper Project ("Chanach Project") in the Kyrgyz Republic.
-Field work continued during the year with costeaning and sampling occurring on zones in the east side of the tenement along with the work on the topographic survey and completion of a structural survey across the whole tenement.
+The field work program during the 2024 year demonstrated the clear potential for the Chanach Project to host both a high-grade, large Copper - Gold Porphyry Skarn system, combined with a high-grade epithermal gold system.